 We want you to know that at Boating is Fun Camp we are committed to working with you, our campers, and families.
-If you ever have any questions or concerns, be sure to voice them to the Camp Director at your location either by email, phone, or during drop-off on the first day of camp.
+If you ever have any questions or concerns, be sure to voice them to the Camp Director.
 Contact information is provided within this handbook.